Pudu LRT station

-Pudu LRT station is an elevated rapid transit station situated in Pudu, Kuala Lumpur, Malaysia.
-The station serves a single line that is shared by both the Ampang Line and Sri Petaling Line.
-The station was opened on 16 December 1996, as part of the first phase of the STAR LRT system's opening, alongside 13 adjoining stations along the Sultan Ismail-Ampang route.
+Pudu LRT station is an elevated light rapid transit (LRT) station situated in Pudu, Kuala Lumpur, Malaysia.
+The station serves a single line that is shared by both the Ampang & Sri Petaling Lines.
+The station was opened on 16 December 1996, as part of the first phase of the former STAR LRT system's opening, alongside 13 adjoining stations along the - route.